lino-framework/cosi/docs/tested/bel_de.rst

 >>> len(r['rows'])
 21

-Now imagine that the server meanwhile did a dump and a reload.
+Now imagine that the user gets a break and leaves her browser open, the server meanwhile did a dump and a reload.
 So the sessions have been removed:

 >>> sessions.Session.objects.all().delete()

+The user comes back and resizes her browser window, or some other action which will trigger a refresh.
 The same URL will now cause a `PermissionDenied` exception:

 >>> res = client.get(url)
 >>> res.status_code